volodymyrhudyma/blog/content/blog/2020-04-28-var-let-and-const-in-javascript-what-is-the-difference.md

 console.log(userName); // Prints "Andrew"
 ```

-It can be re-declared in another scope as well:
+It can be re-declared in another scope as well.
+While it is not a problem if you are doing it intentionally, sometimes you do not realize that this variable has been declared before:

 ```javascript
 var userName = "John";